 Do you have individual or group disability claim questions?

-If you have filed or are preparing to file an individual or long-term disability insurance claim for your migraines – or if your benefits have been wrongfully delayed or denied – contact Mehr, Fairbanks & Peterson Law Firm for a free consultation Toll-Free at 800-249-3731.
+If you have filed or are preparing to file an individual or long-term disability insurance claim for your migraines – or if your benefits have been wrongfully delayed or denied – contact Mehr Fairbanks Trial Lawyers Law Firm for a free consultation Toll-Free at 800-249-3731.